FACT #1: Pollution limits and other environmental action are job creators.

 FACT #6: The Blueprint is positioned to succeed where voluntary efforts were unsuccessful.

-Cooperative efforts to restore the health of the Chesapeake Bay and its tributaries have been underway for almost 25 years.
-We have seen cooperative technical efforts, voluntary agreements, congressional and executive branch actions, and litigation—all designed to remove the Bay from EPA's dirty waters list by 2010.
+Cooperative efforts to restore the health of the Chesapeake Bay and its tributaries have been underway for more than 30 years.
+We have seen cooperative technical efforts, voluntary agreements, congressional and executive branch actions, and litigation—all designed to remove the Bay from EPA's dirty waters list.
 These efforts have had positive impacts on water quality, but it's clear that we won't get the rest of the way without holding Bay jurisdictions and their polluters accountable and providing the financial assistance necessary for change.
 Fortunately, the Blueprint provides each state with scientifically-determined guidance about the maximum amount of a pollutant that may be discharged into a body of water to meet applicable water-quality standards, and also outlines penalties for failure.

 FACT #7: The Blueprint sets a reasonable timeline for achieving the Bay pollution limit.

 The Bay pollution limit provides until 2025 to cut pollution to the minimum levels science says is necessary to restore the Bay to balance.
 The Bay is poised to recover.
-Signs of hope include the resurgence of blue crabs Baywide, the explosion of underwater grasses on the Susquehanna Flats and evidence that the size of the Bay's dead zone is shrinking.
+Signs of hope include the resurgence of blue crabs baywide since 2014 and the explosion of underwater grasses.
 The Bay's best chance is finally in place—strong and enforceable pollution limits.

 FACT #8: The Bay pollution limits benefited from ample public input.